Office of International Programs

 A benefit of this program is that students have Spanish medical insurance while studying in Spain.

-Before leaving for their study abroad semester, we ask our students to provide proof of their international coverage from their U.S. health insurance policy (either a letter from the insurance company or you can print out the international policy description from your policy manual online.)
+Before students leave for their study abroad semester, we ask them to provide proof of their international coverage from their U.S. health insurance policy (either a letter from the insurance company or a printed copy of the international policy description from the policy's online manual).
 We are only asking for proof of overseas coverage for our liability.

 Loyola also purchases emergency travel assistance services for our students through Chartis.
 This covers emergency travel assistance/evacuation and repatriation.